GNOME/glib/docs/reference/glib/gvariant-specification-1.0.rst

 **Dictionary entry**
    The dictionary entry type constructor allows the creation of a special sort of structure which, when used as the element type of an array, implies that the content of the array is a list of key/value pairs.
-For compatibility with DBus, this binary type constructor requires a basic type as its first argument (which by convention is seen to be the key) but any type is acceptable for the second argument (by convention, the value).
+For compatibility with D-Bus, this binary type constructor requires a basic type as its first argument (which by convention is seen to be the key) but any type is acceptable for the second argument (by convention, the value).